PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `dot11w` (object): The current setting for Protected Management Frames (802.11w).
 - `dot11r` (object): The current setting for 802.11r
 - `splashPage` (string): The type of splash page for the SSID ('None', 'Click-through splash page', 'Billing', 'Password-protected with Meraki RADIUS', 'Password-protected with custom RADIUS', 'Password-protected with Active Directory', 'Password-protected with LDAP', 'SMS authentication', 'Systems Manager Sentry', 'Facebook Wi-Fi', 'Google OAuth', 'Sponsored guest' or 'Cisco ISE').
 This attribute is not supported for template children.
+- `splashGuestSponsorDomains` (array): Array of valid sponsor email domains for sponsored guest splash type.
+- `ldap` (object): The current setting for LDAP.
+Only valid if splashPage is 'Password-protected with LDAP'.
+- `activeDirectory` (object): The current setting for Active Directory.
+Only valid if splashPage is 'Password-protected with Active Directory'
 - `radiusServers` (array): The RADIUS 802.1X servers to be used for authentication.
 This param is only valid if the authMode is 'open-with-radius', '8021x-radius' or 'ipsk-with-radius'
 - `radiusProxyEnabled` (boolean): If true, Meraki devices will proxy RADIUS messages through the Meraki cloud to the configured RADIUS auth and accounting servers.
+- `radiusTestingEnabled` (boolean): If true, Meraki devices will periodically send Access-Request messages to configured RADIUS servers using identity 'meraki_8021x_test' to ensure that the RADIUS servers are reachable.
+- `radiusCalledStationId` (string): The template of the called station identifier to be used for RADIUS (ex. $NODE_MAC$:$VAP_NUM$).
+- `radiusAuthenticationNasId` (string): The template of the NAS identifier to be used for RADIUS authentication (ex. $NODE_MAC$:$VAP_NUM$).
+- `radiusServerTimeout` (integer): The amount of time for which a RADIUS client waits for a reply from the RADIUS server (must be between 1-10 seconds).
+- `radiusServerAttemptsLimit` (integer): The maximum number of transmit attempts after which a RADIUS server is failed over (must be between 1-5).
+- `radiusFallbackEnabled` (boolean): Whether or not higher priority RADIUS servers should be retried after 60 seconds.
 - `radiusCoaEnabled` (boolean): If true, Meraki devices will act as a RADIUS Dynamic Authorization Server and will respond to RADIUS Change-of-Authorization and Disconnect messages sent by the RADIUS server.
 - `radiusFailoverPolicy` (string): This policy determines how authentication requests should be handled in the event that all of the configured RADIUS servers are unreachable ('Deny access' or 'Allow access')
 - `radiusLoadBalancingPolicy` (string): This policy determines which RADIUS server will be contacted first in an authentication attempt and the ordering of any necessary retry attempts ('Strict priority order' or 'Round robin')
 - `radiusAccountingEnabled` (boolean): Whether or not RADIUS accounting is enabled.
 This param is only valid if the authMode is 'open-with-radius', '8021x-radius' or 'ipsk-with-radius'
 - `radiusAccountingServers` (array): The RADIUS accounting 802.1X servers to be used for authentication.
 This param is only valid if the authMode is 'open-with-radius', '8021x-radius' or 'ipsk-with-radius' and radiusAccountingEnabled is 'true'
+- `radiusAccountingInterimInterval` (integer): The interval (in seconds) in which accounting information is updated and sent to the RADIUS accounting server.
 - `radiusAttributeForGroupPolicies` (string): Specify the RADIUS attribute used to look up group policies ('Filter-Id', 'Reply-Message', 'Airespace-ACL-Name' or 'Aruba-User-Role').
 Access points must receive this attribute in the RADIUS Access-Accept message
 - `ipAssignmentMode` (string): The client IP assignment mode ('NAT mode', 'Bridge mode', 'Layer 3 roaming', 'Layer 3 roaming with a concentrator' or 'VPN')
 - `useVlanTagging` (boolean): Whether or not traffic should be directed to use specific VLANs.
 This param is only valid if the ipAssignmentMode is 'Bridge mode' or 'Layer 3 roaming'